bdavidxyz/protheme2/_posts/2017-01-23-clean-code.md

 ---

 <p>&nbsp;</p>
-**Update 9 Deb 2017** : _Today, it is by far my most read article, and also the most hated.
+**Update 9 Feb 2017** : _Today, it is by far my most read article, and also the most hated.
 I didn’t intend to publish the holy grails of clean code, there is already a whole book for it.
 As the title implies, the quality is pushed a little too far, and achieve it on every function is probably not so realistic.
-I tried to explore new ways to document code and augment robustness, you don’t have to agree with / like it, just do whatever you want to increase both quality and speed of delivery._
+I tried to explore new ways to make the code more readable, without too much care about performance.
+You don’t have to agree with / like it :) Take it easy.
 <p>&nbsp;</p>
 The article is written with ES6 for examples, but the article could be applied to other programming languages.
 <p>&nbsp;</p>